Skip to main content

 1. Configure Postgres for the export to S3 extension.

-• a.
-Using Postgres query tool, send the following psql command.
+a.
+Using the Postgres query tool, send the following psql command:

-• c.
-Grant access to “myUser” to use aws_s3 schema and query_export_to_s3 functions.
+c.
+Grant access to myUser to use the aws_s3 schema and query_export_to_s3 functions.

 GRANT EXECUTE ON FUNCTION aws_s3.query_export_to_s3(query text, s3_info aws_commons._s3_uri_1, options text, OUT rows_uploaded bigint, OUT files_uploaded bigint, OUT bytes_uploaded bigint) TO "myUser";